edumserrano/dotnet-sdk-extensions/docs/configuration/options-eagerly-validation.md

 The demo for this extension is represented by a web app.

-* From Visual Studio, set the `demos\DotNet.Sdk.Extensions.Demos\DotNet.Sdk.Extensions.Demos.csproj` project as the Startup Project
+* From Visual Studio, set the `demos\extensions-demos\options\EagerOptionsValidation\EagerOptionsValidation.csproj` project as the Startup Project.
-* Update the `launchSettings.json` to set the demo to the eagerly validation options by going to `demos\DotNet.Sdk.Extensions.Demos\Properties\launchSettings.json` and setting the `commandLineArgs` value to `-d eager-options-validation`.
-* Run the project
+* Run the project.
 * You should get an exception message as follows:

 ```